 Option #4: Draft Florida CB C.J.
 Henderson in Round 1

 If the Cowboys want to bring in a fresh wave of cornerback talent, this is the way to go.
 Outside of Jourdan Lewis, there really isn’t a cornerback on the Cowboys’ current roster who most would consider competent (Byron Jones is a free agent).
-Henderson, however, is the perfect corner prospect for this team, because he fits exactly what Dallas wants in a prototypical corner: physical, long arms, playmaking on the ball, and tackling.
+Henderson, however, is the perfect corner prospect for this team, because he fits exactly what Dallas wants in a prototypical corner: physical, long arms, and playmaking on the ball.

 This team isn’t desperate enough to give up assets for Jeff Okudah, and with the Lions looking at trade possibilities for All-Pro corner Darius “Big Play” Slay, it’s likely that they will be replacing Slay by selecting Okudah 3rd overall, even if the pick is a huge reach (overrated player and position, already have a starting corner on the team).
 So, Henderson is the 2nd best corner in this class, and probably the best player available if Dallas wants to prioritize the position.